-Student-Defined Questions have students individually reflect on a reading assignment, lectures, or presentation.
+Student-defined questions have students individually reflect on a reading assignment, lecture, or presentation.
 Before class, students write a question based on that content and write a model answer for it.
 In class, student pairs exchange questions and write a response to the partner’s question.
 They trade, read, and compare answers.

-- To have students practice identifying important features of course content,
+- To have students practice identifying essential features of course content,

 - To formulate questions and answers, review responses given by others, or